All Episodes

 Yeah, of course.

-So usually you're just gonna see mostly uh black children, but we've had um Hispanic children, we've had white children before.
+So usually you're just going to see mostly black children, but we've had Hispanic children.

-So you you're not concentrated on race, it just sort of works out that way, which is fine.
+It just sort of works out that way, which is fine.

 So here's what I've been most impressed by.

-Uh right now we've taken our age groups down to ages six through nine.
+Right now, we've taken our age groups down to ages six through nine.

-And so most of those kids um they are just looking for somewhere where it's cool to do the right thing because when they're doing the right thing at school or anywhere else, they get picked on, or you know, nobody wants to be your friend.
+We have kids, you know, who are in third grade, second grade, smoking, Talking about sex or whatever, etc., and so most of those kids are just looking for somewhere where it's cool to do the right thing because when they're doing the right thing at school or anywhere else, they get picked on, or you know, nobody wants to be your friend.

-So there's a whole bunch that I observe you doing on your social media that is so good.
+So, there's a whole bunch that I observe you doing on your social media that is so good.

-Like just the fact that they can spend time around you and observe somebody building a skill stack that all fits together.
+Like, just the fact that they can spend time around you and observe somebody building a skill stack that all fits together.

 Wow, wow.